 Example: If you set the parameters setting for the Order Entry Application to "-L John" then, when the application is run from the Studio, it will add the string "-L John" to the command line. i.e. "Order.exe -L John".

 Check this box to generate a manifest file for your application whenever your project is compiled.
-Manifest files are needed to achieve Windows XP "styles" when running your application on Windows XP or greater.
+Manifest files are needed to achieve modern Windows "styles".

-The manifest file is placed in the workspace's programs directory and is named <project>.exe.manifest. e.g. the manifest file for the order entry application would be Order.exe.manifest.
+The manifest file is placed in the workspace's AppSrc folder and is named <project>.exe.manifest. e.g. the manifest file for the order entry application would be Order.exe.manifest.